 24-1.401.
-General5
+General

-- A. These Regulations apply to the subdivision of all lands within Prince George's County, unless subdivision is expressly exempted in Sec.
-24-1.403 Exemptions, below, or by a specific Subsection of these Regulations. - B. Unless exempted in Sec.
+- A. These Regulations apply to: - 1.
+The subdivision of all lands within Prince George's County, unless subdivision is expressly exempted in Sec.
+24-1.403

+- Exemptions, below, or by a specific Subsection of these Regulations; - 2.
+A conversion of use from residential to nonresidential, or nonresidential to residential, or the conversion of either a residential or nonresidential use to mixed-use; and - 3.
+An amendment of findings, conditions, and/or certified plans established by the Planning Board in a prior approval of a preliminary plan of subdivision. - B. Unless exempted in Sec.
 24-1.403 Exemptions, below, or by a specific Subsection of these Regulations, prior to any division, consolidation, or establishment of lots, tracts, or parcels of land as one or more lots or parcels, or other divisions of land: - 1.
 The land shall receive subdivision approval in accordance with the procedures (Division 24-2: Administration) and standards (Division 24-3: Subdivision Standards and Division 24-4: Chesapeake Bay Critical Area Standards) of this Division; and - 2.
-The approved final plat shall be filed in the Land Records of Prince George's County. - C. No actions in accordance with these Subdivision Regulations shall exempt land from compliance with the requirements of Division 27: Zoning Ordinance, Subtitle 5B: Chesapeake Bay
+The approved final plat shall be filed in the Land Records of Prince George's County. - C. No actions in accordance with these Subdivision Regulations shall exempt land from compliance with the requirements of Division 27: Zoning Ordinance, Subtitle 5B: Chesapeake Bay Critical Area, or Section 9-206 of the State Environmental Article.